hollowdoor/pointer_point/README.md

 The element passed to the factory constructor.

+### point.x

+Read only x coordinate of the pointer.

+### point.y

+Read only y coordinate of the pointer.

+### point.pos

+An internal reference to the point position.

 Caveats
 -------

-Internally pointer-point uses events to track pointer position so until the cursor is moved there will be no position.
+Internally pointer-point uses events to track pointer position so until the cursor is moved, or there is a touch there will be no x/y positions.
+This shouldn't be a problem in most situations.

-At this time only mouse positions are tracked.
-For touch most browsers fire mouse events as well so this module could, or should work on most touch devices.